IBM/istio101/workshop/exercise-4/README.md

       3000:3000 &
     ```

-2. Browse to http://localhost:3000 and navigate to the `Istio Service Dashboard` by clicking on the Home menu on the top left.
+2. Browse to http://localhost:3000 and navigate to the `Istio Service Dashboard` by clicking on the Home menu on the top left, then Istio, then Istio Service Dashboard.

+3. Select guestbook in the Service drop down.

+4. In a different tab, visit the guestbook application and refresh the page multiple times to generate some load, or run the load script you used previously.
+Switch back to the Grafana tab.

+This Grafana dashboard provides metrics for each workload.
+Explore the other dashboard provided as well.

 Read more about [Grafana](http://docs.grafana.org/).